 1. Tell Us About Yourself

-That’s your 60-second spiel that highlights your special skills, interests, and how those relate to the scholarship.
+That’s your 60-second spiel that highlights your special skills and interests and how those relate to the scholarship.
 Keep it short and sweet.
 If they want to know more details or specifics, they’ll ask.

 2. How Will You Use the Scholarship Dollars?